What is Scalp Folliculitis?

 Scalp folliculitis – also known as “acne necrotica miliaris” or “Propionibacterium folliculitis” is an inflammatory skin condition that affects the hair follicles in the scalp.
 It is characterised by tiny, irritable pustules on the scalp, which can cause issues to the frontal hairline.
 They can be small or a large number of lesions, but they are hard to leave alone as they are very itchy.

-Common Scalp Folliculitis symptoms include:
+The most common Scalp Folliculitis symptoms include:

 - clusters of small, red bumps on your scalp which may be itchy/tender